SanguShellz/GTA5VersionSwitcher/README.md

 ---

-## Notes

-- Ensure all directory paths are correctly set in `config.txt` before running the script.
+## Ensure all directory paths are correctly set in `config.txt` before running the script.
-- Always back up your game data before making changes.